Intraocular Lenses (IOLs)

 The types of IOLs include:

-We also implant Johnson & Johnson TECHNIS® multifocal lenses, including the Symfony lens, which offers both multifocality and enhanced depth of focus.
+We also implant Johnson & Johnson TECHNIS® multifocal lenses, including the Symfony® lens, which offers both multifocality and enhanced depth of focus.

-Because we offer the full line of multifocal lenses, we’re able to select the type of lens that is best suited to each patient’s eye and visual needs.
-Only monofocal lenses are fully covered by insurance.
-Any upgrade is an out-of-pocket expense, which varies depending on the lens selected.
+Because we offer the full line of premium lenses, we’re able to select the type of lens that is best suited to each patient’s eye and visual needs.

 Related Conditions and Treatments